hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 ### Terraform data source for Site

-In order to use the data source available for site, you should add the below block in your terraform file, and specify the site name.
+In order to use the data source available for site, you should add the below block in your Terraform file, and specify the site name.
 Using this data source, Terraform will fetch the site ID associated with it.

 In the below block, "BLR" is the site **name** provided: